Dcraftbg/SOPL/README.md

          -release                            -> builds the program in release mode -ntc                                -> (NoTypeChecking) Disable type checking
-         -nou (all, funcs, externs, strings) -> Disable unused warns for parameter
+         -nou (all, funcs, externs, strings) -> Disable unused warns for parameter -callstack (size)                   -> Set callstack size.
+The name is very deceiving but callstack is now only used for locals as of 0.6A (checkout versions.md)
 --------------------------------------------
 ```
 ## How to use?